jonathanKingston/jotter/_posts/2016-05-16-role-password-is-not-wise.md

 ## Use cases for role="password"

-1. I am unable to use CSS styling pseudo elements with replaced elements
+1. I am unable to style pseudo elements for replaced elements
 2. I don't want password managers remembering my fields and autocomplete has been removed from me
 3. I'm using a library that is old but I can impact the DOM or I'm doing web component of my own inputs such that other libraries can't impact my code intentionally.